flutter/website/src/docs/get-started/install/macos.md

 ## Platform setup

-MacOS supports developing Flutter apps in iOS, Android, and the web (early access release).
+MacOS supports developing Flutter apps in iOS, Android, and the web (technical preview release).
 Complete at least one of the platform setup steps now, to be able to build and run your first Flutter app.

 {% include_relative _ios-setup.md %}